Thank you! Your submission has been received!

 COVID-19 obviously had a monumental impact on the 2020 school year.
 First, there were the initial lockdowns of March and April, when schools closed their doors and students finished out the school year via distance learning from their own homes.

+Late summer and early fall saw a loosening of certain restrictions around the country, with some students returning to the classroom, while others remained at home.
 So, to better understand how COVID impacted demand for school supplies in 2020, we’ll take a broad look at those two major periods: the switch to distance learning last spring, and the back to school season in late summer.

 March and April are typically slow months when it comes to school supplies, so it’s no surprise that most categories saw a surge in demand during the height of lockdown compared to the same months in 2019.